Your Budding Daughter: Some Practical Suggestions for Parents

 4. Negative self-talk

-The thing is, I recently completed two rounds of interviews at a company.
+I recently completed two rounds of interviews at a company.
 Only one more round was pending, after which I would get either a job offer or a rejection email.
-But what did the HR person do instead?
+But what did the human resources person do instead?
 They ghosted me, leaving me with no explanation for what went wrong.
 Even when I sent polite and specific follow-up emails, they simply left me on Read.
 (I use mail-tracking software that notifies me each time someone opens my email.)
-I even reached out to the other point of contact hoping for some answers, but they meted out the same silent treatment.
+I even reached out to the other point of contact, hoping for some answers, but they meted out the same silent treatment.
 If this doesn't exemplify a lack of basic human decency, what does?

 The Importance of Practicing Basic Human Decency